 I created a simple outline that solved my record keeping vs. student engagement problem.
 These anecdotal records make it easier to track of what students have mastered, which concepts need more review & planning notes for following lessons.
 Seeing at a glance if a student is truly getting a well-rounded program makes planning more efficient, so I included tracking for ear training, sight reading, composing, technique, etc. The categories match the sections of their binders so I can, at a glance, see where we might be slacking off & where my student might need a breather.
 After all, too much of a good thing is still too much.
 This outline is the result of taking all my research & picking what best fit my situation.
 But, the best part?
 I get comprehensive notes AND my students get time on the iPad.
 It has increased our productivity in lessons which allows us to focus on the fun stuff, rather than admin.

 What to do with all these records?
 I keep all anecdotal records in a student file.
 They have been hugely useful in expected & unexpected ways.
 For example, one of my student’s wanted to play the same Christmas song her dad did last year but neither could remember the name of the song.
 He isn’t a student this year so checking his binder was out of the question.
 A quick check at the office in his folder let me know “Silent Night” was her song of choice this year.
 The records also come in handy for student-led conferences since I am able to pull some of the exciting news I’ve written in the previous months.
 (October 13th: Mastered his 5th song!
 Awesome!)

-I am giving away the PDF of my anecdotal records page for your studio use.
+I am giving away the PDF of my anecdotal records page (link will be fixed soon) for your studio use.
 By printing double-sided, there are 8 weeks worth of records you can track.
 Plus, black & white means it is easy on the printer ink.
 I hope that it helps you as much as it has helped me!

 What method(s) do you use to track student progress?
 I would love to hear what has worked best for your studio!